gauravrockx/Terraform-on-Azure/README.md

 At last assign Contributor permission to this newly created Service Principal

-Subscription -> Your Azure Subscription -> IAM - > ROle Assignment
+Subscription -> Your Azure Subscription -> IAM - > Role Assignment